bgombarova/Enterprise-Commerce-Analytics-Platform-SQL-ETL-BI/README.md

 ### 🧠 Sales Performance — Key Insights (Evidence-Based)

-Total recorded revenue is approximately $281.5M Revenue peaks in 2023, followed by a gradual decline in 2024–2025, indicating a post-growth normalization period.
+-Total recorded revenue is approximately $281.5M.
+Revenue peaks in 2023, followed by a gradual decline in 2024–2025, indicating a post-growth normalization period.

-Electronics is the largest revenue contributor (~$135M) It also has the highest AOV ($5K+), meaning the category is driven by fewer but higher-value premium transactions.
+-Electronics is the largest revenue contributor (~$135M).
+It also has the highest AOV ($5K+), meaning the category is driven by fewer but higher-value premium transactions.

-Sports, Fashion, and Books generate high order volume but lower AOV These categories act as volume drivers, contributing strongly to transaction count but moderately to revenue share.
+-Sports, Fashion, and Books generate high order volume but lower AOV.
+These categories act as volume drivers, contributing strongly to transaction count but moderately to revenue share.

-Clear seasonal demand cycles are visible across multiple years Revenue spikes occur during mid-year and year-end periods, reflecting strong response to retail campaigns and promotions.
+-Clear seasonal demand cycles are visible across multiple years.
+Revenue spikes occur during mid-year and year-end periods, reflecting strong response to retail campaigns and promotions.

-2025 indicates emerging demand slowdown signals
+-2025 indicates emerging demand slowdown signals.
 Annual order volume declines from 56K (2023) → 46K (2024) → 33K (2025), suggesting reduced purchasing frequency and potential retention risk.

-AOV remains stable at ~$1.28K despite order decline This confirms performance impact is volume-driven, not caused by discount erosion or ticket-size reduction.
+-AOV remains stable at ~$1.28K despite order decline.
+This confirms performance impact is volume-driven, not caused by discount erosion or ticket-size reduction.

 </div>